MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/google-html5.md

 - [Google account](https://google.com/) for testing
 - Registered [PlayFab](https://playfab.com/) Title
 - Familiarity with [Login basics and Best Practices](../../authentication/platform-specific-authentication/login-basics-best-practices.md)
 - Minimal server with a valid domain name to serve static HTML file.
-Consult with [Running Test HTTP Server](https://api.playfab.com/docs/tutorials/http-server) guide to set up one.
+Consult the [Running an HTTP server for testing](../../config/dev-test-live/running-an-http-server-for-testing.md) tutorial for information on how to set one up.

 ## Server and Domain

 This guide requires a server with a valid domain to follow.
-If you do not have a registered domain and remote web server yet, please follow our [Running Test HTTP Server](https://api.playfab.com/docs/tutorials/http-server) guide to run a local web server with a valid domain name.
+If you do not have a registered domain and remote web server yet, please follow our [Running an HTTP server for testing](../../config/dev-test-live/running-an-http-server-for-testing.md) tutorial for information on how to set one up. to run a local web server with a valid domain name.
 Throughout this guide, we will assume your domain is ['http://playfab.example'](http://playfab.example).

 ## Registering a Google API Project